8 tips for parents: Get along better with your argumentative teen

 8. Don’t be too hard on yourself!

 Parenting is tough and you don’t have to get it right 100% of the time!

 Tip:Look after yourself and remember to take time out, eat healthily, exercise and get a good night’s sleep.

 Need extra help dealing with your argumentative teen?

 Remember, your teen is undergoing an immense transformation.
 While they are becoming more able to reason, plan and make decisions, they are still practicing.
 Adolescents are faced with many complex choices and sometimes they can feel overwhelmed.
 They may break down, act on impulse, or make no decision at all.
 With your support, your adolescent will gain more experience to make choices with greater confidence.

 If you are feeling overwhelmed, stressed or anxious about parenting or your relationship with your teen, it may help to speak to a professional.
 At Ahead Psychology, we have experienced professionals who work with parents, teenagers and families to improve communication skills, emotional well being and relationships.
-Call Ahead Psychology Brisbane on (07) 3352 3577 or send us a message.
+Call Ahead Psychology Brisbane on (07) 3352 3577 or use our Request a Booking form.